invite-frey/EAVA-PIL.135/README.md

 ```
 git clone https://github.com/invite-frey/EAVA-PIL.135.git
+cd code
+npm install
 ```
 ### Usage

+**NOTE 1:** Usage requires a ChatGPT API account with a properly configured payment method.
+**NOTE 2:** Follow the OpenAI guide to set up your API keys in your environment before running the code: https://platform.openai.com/docs/quickstart?context=node

 The run_assistant app uses files located in the data folder as input as follows: